 Good things may come to those who wait, but most of us want a quick fix when it comes to skincare.
 We want glowier skin in the time it takes to pop the cap back on our latest serum.

 Products can give an instant boost by plumping, exfoliating dull skin cells or pepping up jaded complexions with optical brighteners.
-But these results are temporary and superficial.
+But the results are temporary and superficial.
 Long-lasting change at a cellular level takes persistence and a consistent daily routine.

 Here’s why it pays to play the long game with skincare and give your products time to work before you ditch them for something new…